UB-Mannheim/RaiseWikibase/README.md

 Figure 2a shows the main page and Figure 2b shows a list of properties.
 If you run the script `miniWikibase.py` with the commented line 156, you will see only the property identifiers instead of the labels.
 You can either uncomment line 156 or run in shell `docker-compose down` and `docker-compose up -d`.

-## Creating the BERD instance with millions of entities in a few hours
+## Creating a mega Wikibase instance with millions of BERD entities in a few hours

-The script `RaisingBERD.py` creates a knowledge graph from scratch.
+The script `megaWikibase.py` creates a knowledge graph with millions of BERD (Business, Economic and Related Data) entities from scratch.
 Before running it prepare the OpenCorporates dataset.
 Download https://daten.offeneregister.de/openregister.db.gz.
 Unzip it and run in shell:
 ```shell
 sqlite3 -header -csv handelsregister.db "select * from company;" > millions_companies.csv